StackVista/stackstate-docs/configure/configure_tracing.md

 # Configure tracing

 Traces can be viewed in the [trace perspective](../use/perspectives/trace-perspective.md) screen in the StackState UI.
-To enable tracing, you first need to install the StackState Agent StackPack and configure one or more tracing integrations.
-See [how to set up traces](how_to_setup_traces.md).
+To enable tracing, you first need to install the StackState Agent StackPack and configure one or more tracing integrations, see [how to set up traces](how_to_setup_traces.md).
 This page describes how to override the default tracing configuration and hide traces from the StackState UI.

 {% hint style="info" %}
 Note that it is not advised to change the default configuration for tracing.